UN stops delivery of food and supplies to Gaza as communications blackout hinders aid coordination

 AID DRIES UP

-After an American request, Israel agreed to allow two tanker trucks of fuel into the Gaza Strip each day — a quantity that national security adviser Tzachi Hanegbi called “very minimal.”
+After an American request, Israel agreed to let a “very minimal” amount of fuel into Gaza each day, national security adviser Tzachi Hanegbi said.
 COGAT, the Israeli military body responsible for Palestinian affairs, said it would amount to 60,000 liters (15,850 gallons) a day for the U.N.

-A U.S. State Department official said Israel also agreed to let in 10,000 liters a day (2,640 gallons) for the communications network.
+For the communications network, Israel also agreed on another 10,000 liters a day (2,640 gallons), a U.S. State Department official said .

-Touma said UNRWA and other humanitarian groups need at least 120,000 liters (31,700 gallons) a day to run lifesaving functions.
-It was not immediately know if the fuel for communications would be enough to revive the network.
+UNRWA and other humanitarian groups need at least 120,000 liters (31,700 gallons) a day to run lifesaving functions, Touma said.
+It was not immediately known if the fuel for communications would be enough to revive the network.

-Since the war began, Gaza has received only 10% of its required food supplies each day in shipments from Egypt.
-The breakdown of water and sewage systems has left 70% of the population drinking brackish or contaminated water, causing an outbreak of water-borne diseases.
+Gaza has received only 10% of its required food supplies each day in shipments from Egypt, according to the U.N., and the water system shutdown has left most of the population drinking contaminated water, causing an outbreak of disease.

 Dehydration and malnutrition are growing, with nearly all residents in need of food, said Abeer Etefa, a Mideast regional spokeswoman for the U.N.’s World Food Program.